fayst26/mkdocs/docs/document/index.md

     ---

-    Print a document or create a PDF using browser.
+    Print a document or create a PDF using a browser.

     ---